VaibhavDongre1311/Basic_stat_level_1/README.md

 # Assignment Basic Stats

 ## Q1) Identify the Data type for the Following:
+Activity	 ----   Data Type
+Number of beatings from Wife	 ----   ordinal
+Results of rolling a dice ----   	discrete
+Weight of a person	 ----   Continuous
+Weight of Gold	 ----   continuous
+Distance between two places ----   	continuous
+Length of a leaf	 ----   continuous
+Dog's weight	 ----   continuous
+Blue Color	 ----   nominal
+Number of kids	 ----   discrete
+Number of tickets in Indian railways ----   	discrete Number of times married	 ----   discrete
+Gender (Male or Female)	 ----   nominal

 ## Q2) Identify the Data types, which were among the following
 ### Nominal, Ordinal, Interval, Ratio.
-Data	                        Data Type
+* Data	                        ----     Data Type
-Gender	                      Nominal
++ Gender	                     ----     Nominal
-High School Class Ranking	    Ordinal
++ High School Class Ranking	      ----     Ordinal
-Celsius Temperature	          Interval
++ Celsius Temperature	            ----     Interval
-Weight	                      Ratio
++ Weight	                        ----     Ratio
-Hair Color	                  Nominal
++ Hair Color	                    ----     Nominal
-Socioeconomic Status	        Ordinal
++ Socioeconomic Status	          ----     Ordinal
-Fahrenheit Temperature	      Interval
++ Fahrenheit Temperature	          ----   Interval
-Height	                      Ratio
++ Height	                         ----    Ratio
-Type of living accommodation	Ordinal
++ Type of living accommodation	  ----     Ordinal
-Level of Agreement	          Ordinal
++ Level of Agreement	            ----     Ordinal
-IQ (Intelligence Scale)	      Ratio
++ IQ (Intelligence Scale)	        ----     Ratio
-Sales Figures	                Ratio
++ Sales Figures	                  ----     Ratio
-Blood Group	                  Nominal
++ Blood Group	                    ----     Nominal
-Time Of Day	                  Ordinal
++ Time Of Day	                     ----    Ordinal
-Time on a Clock with Hands	  Interval
++ Time on a Clock with Hands	     ----    Interval
-Number of Children	          Nominal
++ Number of Children	            ----     Nominal
-Religious Preference	        Nominal
++ Religious Preference	         ----      Nominal
-Barometer Pressure	          Interval
++ Barometer Pressure	           ----      Interval
-SAT Scores	                  Interval
++ SAT Scores	                    ----     Interval
-Years of Education	          Ordinal
++ Years of Education	              ----   Ordinal

 ## Q3) Three Coins are tossed, find the probability that two heads and one tail are obtained?